Mary Sheffield advances in Detroit mayor’s race, opponent not yet decided

 If elected, Sheffield would be the first woman and the first Black woman to hold the role of Detroit mayor.
 She was first elected to City Council in 2013 at age 26 and has been president since 2022.

+Sheffield has been among the city's most visible elected leaders over the past several years, spending a lot of time in Detroit neighborhoods and publicly celebrating the city's accomplishments.

-The continued growth of the city could be at stake since Duggan has helmed Detroit as it exited the largest municipal bankruptcy in U.S. history and surged back to respectability following decades of mediocrity.
+Similar accomplishments and the continued growth of the city could be at stake since Duggan, who is running for Michigan's governor in 2026 as an independent, has helmed Detroit as it exited the largest municipal bankruptcy in U.S. history and surged back to respectability following decades of economic hardship.
 The former prosecutor and medical center chief has overseen a massive anti-blight campaign and pushed affordable housing developments across the city.

 A long list of candidates

-The field of eight other candidates include a current council member, former council member, pastor of a megachurch and a popular ex-police chief.
+The field of eight other candidates include a current City Council member, former council member, pastor of a megachurch and a popular ex-police chief.

 Saunteel Jenkins was elected in 2009 to the City Council where she spent one four-year term.
-Jenkins later became chief executive of a nonprofit, which provides utility assistance for families.
+Jenkins later became chief executive of a nonprofit that provides utility assistance for families.

 Current council member Fred Durhal III also is on the primary ballot.
 He has been on the City Council since 2021 and was a Michigan state representative from 2014 to 2019.